honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 ### Offer Career

 Often companies don't offer adequate career advancement to engineers.
 Many software engineers do not have ambitions to advance to a manager position.
-To give them some space to grow, you should have two separate tracks:
+To give us some space to grow, you should have two separate tracks:

 - Manager Career Track
 - Technical Career Track